Nick Holtam

 Nicholas Roderick Holtam (born 8 August 1954) is a retired bishop of the Church of England.
 He served as Bishop of Salisbury from 2011 until his retirement in 2021.

 Early life and education

-Holtam grew up around Edmonton, London, where he attended the Latymer School before going to Collingwood College, Durham University, where he studied geography.
-After graduating, he studied for ordination at both King's College, London and Westcott House theological college, University of Cambridge.
+Holtam was born in Launton Oxfordshire and grew up in Enfield and Winchmore Hill in North London.
+He attended the Latymer School Edmonton before going to Collingwood College, Durham University, where he studied geography.
+After graduating, he studied for ordination at both King's College, London and Westcott House theological college, Cambridge.
+He studied part-time externally for an MA in Theology from Durham University for a dissertation on The Churches and the Bomb.

 Ordained ministry

 As a priest

 Holtam was made deacon at Michaelmas 1979 (30 September), by Gerald Ellison, Bishop of London, at St Paul's Cathedral, and ordained priest the Michaelmas following (28 September 1980), by Jim Thompson, Bishop of Stepney, at St Mary's, Islington.
 He was an assistant curate at St Dunstan's, Stepney.
 In 1983, he moved to Lincoln Theological College, where he was a tutor in Christian ethics and mission.
 In 1988, he became the vicar of The Isle of Dogs.

 From 1995 to 2011, Holtam was the vicar of St Martin-in-the-Fields, in the Trafalgar Square area of the Diocese of London, where he initiated and led a £36 million buildings renewal.
 While in this position, he was a regular broadcaster and published articles and two books, A Room with a View: Ministry with the World at Your Door (SPCK, 2008); The Art of Worship: Paintings, Prayers and Readings for Meditation (National Gallery London with Yale University Press, 2011)..